-Join David Gassner for an in-depth discussion in this video Using strings in switch statements, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Using strings in switch statements, part of Advanced Java Programming.

 The switch statement lets you evaluate a variable and then branch your code depending on the variable's value.
 The switch statement has always been available in Java.
 But up through Java 6, you could only evaluate primitive variables, that is floats, longs, booleans, integers, and so on.
 In Java7, you can use switch to evaluate a string.
 Now, I showed this in the Java Essential Training course.
 But in this course, we're working with Java 7 and so I'll be able to do a demonstration that everybody can follow along.

 For this demonstration I'll use a project from the exercise files named StringsInSwitch.
 It has two classes, StringsInSwitch, the Main class, and Olive.
 In the Main class, I'm declaring three instances of the Olive class, and I am calling a constructor method, and passing in the name, and the olive's color.
 The Olive class has these two public fields, oliveName and color, and the oliveName field is a string, and that's what I'll be evaluating with a switch statement.
 Going back to the Main class, I'll place the cursor at the end of the code within the Main method.

 I've created an array list that's storing references to each of the three olives, and I'm going to create a random integer value from 0 to 2, which allows me to pick one olive at random.
 For this purpose, I'll use a class named random.
 It's a member of the java.util package, and it's a part of the core Java Developer's kit.
 I'll name this variable generator, and I will instantiate it using the Random class' constructor method.
 Next, I'll generate my random integer.